sanketsabharwal/MECS-Py/README.md

 <a name="license"></a>
 ## License

 This project is licensed under the MIT License.
+Click [here](https://github.com/coconutcow/MECS-Py/blob/main/LICENSE) to see the License.